-I will be offering backpacking classes and overnight experiences at Sugarloaf Ridge State Park (SRSP), Austin Creek SRA and other locations in California in the spring and summer of 2017.
+I will be offering backpacking classes and overnight experiences at Sugarloaf Ridge State Park (SRSP) and other locations in California in the spring and summer of 2018.
 See “Dates” below for classes and trips for adults and kids.
 If you are interested in receiving information send me a message using the Contact Form (click “Contact” at the top of this page) and I’ll put you on the mailing list.

 - Classroom Class: A three-hour classroom class at SRSP will be held on March 3, 2018 from 10 am-1 pm.
 We’ll go over introductory information in the first half and look at examples of backpacking gear in the next half.
 The instructors will bring a fully packed backpack, then unpack it so you can see what’s in it.
 No actual hiking is involved in this instructional session

 - Goal: The goal of the class is to introduce participants to modern backpacking techniques and equipment, which have generally reduced the expected weight that must be carried to enjoy a wilderness experience.
-If you have never backpacked before, if it has been decades since you backpacked, or if you’ve read the book, “Wild” and are inspired to start backpacking, this class is for you.
+If you have never backpacked before or if it has been decades since you backpacked, this class is for you.
 Tips for all age groups will be provided, from backpacking with children to considerations for seniors.

 - Registration below, $10 + service fee for 3 hour classroom class

 - Parking: $8